 The mediator can end mediation at any point when they believe any further efforts will not contribute to a resolution of the dispute between the parties.
 The spouses will usually have to turn to litigation in such cases.

-Contact a Divorce Mediation Lawyer for More Information About Divorce Mediation in Alabama
+Talk to a Seasoned Divorce Mediation Lawyer for More Information

 Are you considering mediation for your divorce in Alabama?
 Do not take any chances trying to negotiate by yourself.
-Let an attorney handle the bigger issues for you.
+Let a family law attorney handle the bigger issues for you.

 Leigh Daniel, Attorney at Law has been helping people going through a divorce in Huntsville for more than two decades.
-You can have our lawyer provide a complete evaluation of your case when you call us or contact us online.
+You can have our divorce mediation lawyer provide a complete evaluation of your case when you call us or contact us online.